 The chief information officers (CIOs) at degree-granting institutions and technical colleges have reviewed Board Policy R345, Information Technology Resource Security.
 They have proposed updates to bring this policy in line with current standards.
-The group of CIOs is led by Steve Hess.
-Steve Hess, Ph.D., is the Chief Information Officer (CIO) of the University of Utah and also serves as the CIO of the Utah System of Higher Education.
+Steve Hess leads the group of CIOs.
+Steve Hess, Ph.D., is the chief information officer (CIO) of the University of Utah and also serves as the CIO of the Utah System of Higher Education.

 These proposed policy revisions are necessary to bring information technology security standards up to date.
 This revision relies heavily on the Center for Internet Security Critical Security Controls.
-The Center for Internet Security (CIS) is a globally recognized non-profit organization responsible for developing internet security controls and benchmarks and for setting best practices for securing IT systems and data.
+The Center for Internet Security (CIS) is a globally recognized non-profit organization responsible for developing internet security controls and benchmarks and setting best practices for securing IT systems and data.
 The CIS Critical Security Controls are a prioritized set of safeguards to mitigate the most prevalent cyber-attacks against systems and networks.
 CIS Critical Security Controls are developed around controls implementation groups designed to assess appropriate levels of controls for organizations with similar risk profiles and resources.
 This enables all institutions to work towards appropriate levels of controls.